PartyDAO/party-protocol/docs/crowdfund.md

 - `Busy`: An temporary state set by the contract during complex operations to act as a reentrancy guard.
 - `Lost`: The crowdfund has failed to acquire the NFT in time.
 Contributors can reclaim their full contributions.
 - `Won`: The crowdfund has acquired the NFT and it is now held by a governance party.
 Contributors can claim their voting tokens.

+## Crowdfund Card Customization

+The creator of a crowdfund can customize how they want their crowdfund's NFT card to look.
+Currently, this means picking a color and choosing a light or dark theme.
+This setting will also be carry over to the governance NFTs should the crowdfund win.

+Customization is done by choosing the `customizationPresetId` parameter that crowdfunds are initialized with, beginning at ID 1.
+Note that ID 0 is reserved and has [special meaning within the protocol](https://github.com/PartyDAO/party-protocol/blob/main/docs/governance.md#governance-card-customization).
+Although it should never be used by crowdfunds, if set the crowdfund card will fallback to the default design.
+The same will happen if an invalid `customizationPresetID` (e.g. an ID that doesn't exist) is chosen.

 ## Making Contributions